Skip to content

 Maggie Adams

-Maggie Adams is a Junior BFA Dance Performance and Choreography major from Mount Airy, Maryland who began dancing when she was 3.
+Maggie Adams is a Senior BFA Dance Performance and Choreography major originally from Mount Airy, Maryland.
 Prior to Elon, Maggie spent six years as a part of the Mid Maryland Performing Arts Center’s pre-professional company, FX.
-Through FX she has trained in a variety of styles including Ballet, Jazz, Hip-hop and Modern.
-Dance has given Maggie many traveling opportunities which include dancing at the In Motion dance studio in Bermuda, Jacob's Pillow in Massachusetts, the Philadelphia Youth Dance Festival, the Hippodrome in Baltimore, and in Ireland and Scotland with Dance Unbound.
-In 2019 she was a full scholarship attendee at Slippery Rock University’s Summer Dance Intensive, Forge.
-This past summer she attended the GUS Giordano College/Pro Summer Intensive on scholarship.
-This year at Elon, Maggie gets to present her choreography in Dancing In The Landscape, serve as a rehearsal assistant for Dancing In The Landscape, perform in the Fall Dance Concert and study abroad in Florence, Italy in the Spring.
-Maggie hopes to continue dancing long into her future and is excited for her last two years at Elon!
+Through FX she has trained in a variety of styles.
+Dance has given Maggie many traveling opportunities which include dancing at the In Motion Dance Studio in Bermuda, the Florence Dance Center in Italy, completing internships with L.A.
+Dance Project and RoyalFlux in Los Angeles, and performing in Ireland and Scotland with Dance Unbound.
+In the summer of 2022, she attended the GUS Giordano College/ Pro Summer Intensive on scholarship and in 2019 she was a full scholarship attendee at Slippery Rock University’s Summer Dance Intensive, FORGE.
+This semester at Elon, Maggie is excited to perform in Dancing in the Landscape, the Fall Dance Concert, BHM Concert, and the Spring Dance Concert.
+She looks forward to seeing what the world of dance has in store for her post-graduation!

 Caroline Bernardon